Consumer medicine information

 Carcinogenicity.

 The carcinogenic potential of budesonide has been assessed in mice and rats at respective oral doses up to 200 and 50 microgram/kg/day.
 No oncogenic effect was noted in mice.
 One study showed an increased incidence of malignant gliomas in male Sprague-Dawley rats given budesonide 50 microgram/kg/day; however this was not confirmed in further studies in male Sprague-Dawley and Fischer rats.
-In male rats dosed with 10, 25 and 50 microgram/kg/day, those receiving 25 and 50 microgram/kg/day showed an increased incidence of primary hepatocellular tumours; however this was also observed in rats treated with prednisolone and triamcinolone acetonide, thus indicating a class effect of corticosteroids in rats.
+In male rats dosed with 10, 25 and 50 microgram/kg/day, those receiving 25 and 50 microgram/kg/day showed an increased incidence of primary hepatocellular tumours; however this was also observed in rats treated with prednisolone and triamcinolone acetonide, thus indicating a class effect of glucocorticoids in rats.

 6 Pharmaceutical Particulars